ham2k/adif4/README.md

 Now, the ADIF standard uses "counts" to determine the length of the data in each field. **But the standard never defined whether the counts should be in bytes or characters**.
 For "US-ASCII", the two are equivalent, but for "extended characters", they are not.

-And developers have implemented their apps using logic that assumes either encoding, [with major apps on either side of the fence](survey-results/README.md).
+And developers have implemented their applications using logic that assumes either encoding, [with major applications on either side of the fence](survey-results/README.md).
 Most likely this was the result of just using the "text primitives" available in their programming language or environment of choice.
-Old Win32 apps would have used the Windows API, which uses "Windows-1252" by default, while new .NET apps would have used the .NET Framework, which uses "UTF-8" by default.
+Old Win32 applications would have used the Windows API, which uses "Windows-1252" by default, while new .NET applications would have used the .NET Framework, which uses "UTF-8" by default.
 Newer languages like Java, Python and Javascript all use Unicode internally too.

 So we have a "Schrödinger's Standard", that can be either US-ASCII, Latin1 or UTF-8 depending on who you ask, and you cannot really tell which it is until you bring extended characters into the mix.